eugenejang-usc/eugenejang-usc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <strong>Assistant Professor, Rochester Institute of Technology</strong>
+subtitle: "<strong>Assistant Professor, Rochester Institute of Technology</strong>"

 profile: